nquynqthanq/NathDocs/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js to handle the user interface, Liveblocks for real-time features and styled with TailwindCSS, NathDocs is a clone of Google Docs.
+Built with Next.js to handle the user interface, NathDocs for real-time features and styled with TailwindCSS, NathDocs is a clone of Google Docs.
 The primary goal is to demonstrate the developer's skills in a real-time environment that creates a lasting impact.

 ## <a name="tech-stack">⚙️ Tech Stack</a>